kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/quick-start/index.md

 be true.

 You've minted your first NFT on marmalade!
-Investigate the transaction on the [block explorer](explorer.chainweb.com), to find your token information.
+Investigate the transaction on the [block explorer](explorer.chainweb.com), and find your token information.